ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 3.2 BPI Identifiers, Identities and Credentials, and their Management

-Building of the requirements in [Section 3.1](#31-Introduction-and-High-Level-Requirements), this section focuses on identifiers, identities and credentials used within a BPI or a network of BPIs.
-Note that BPI interoperability which will be discussed in [Section 5](#5-Middleware,-Communication-and-Interoperability) is predicated on known, discoverable and identifiable approaches to how identifiers and credentials are created, updated, revoked, and deleted and how standardized identity frameworks are related to those identifiers and credentials utilized in one or more BPIs.
+Building of the requirements in [Section 3.1](#31-Introduction-and-High-Level-Requirements), this section focuses on identifiers, identities, and credentials used within a BPI or a network of BPIs.
+Note that BPI interoperability which will be discussed in [Section 5](#5-Middleware,-Communication-and-Interoperability) is predicated on known, discoverable, and identifiable approaches to how identifiers and credentials are created, updated, revoked, and deleted and how standardized identity frameworks are related to those identifiers and credentials utilized in one or more BPIs.

 In the following, this document will use Requester and Provider as established in this document to refer to the entities making and those receiving requests.

 ### 3.2.1 BPI Identifiers

-Uniqueness and security of BPI identifiers is very important to unambiguously identify entities interacting with and through one or more BPIs and keep those interaction secure.
-Furthermore, to facilitate automation and real time interactions within and through a BPI, discovery of identifiers and an ability to resolve them to the underlying public keys that secure them is also critical.
+Uniqueness and security of BPI identifiers are very important to unambiguously identify entities interacting with and through one or more BPIs and keep those interactions secure.
+Furthermore, to facilitate automation and real-time interactions within and through a BPI, the discovery of identifiers and an ability to resolve them to the underlying public keys that secure them is also critical.

-**[R41]** Requester and Provider interacting with and through a BPI as well as any BPI Operator MUST each have a unique identifier.
+**[R41]** Requester and Provider interacting with and through a BPI, as well as any BPI Operator, MUST each have a unique identifier.

 **[R42]** Any unique identifier utilized within a BPI MUST be associated with a set of public keys.